Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\vglue 1pc \proclaim{Theorem 1.2 ([Se9],3.2)} Let $F_k$ be a non-abelian free group, let $s$ be a positive integer, and let $Rgd(x,p,q,a)$ be a rigid limit group defined over $F_k$.
-There exists a finite collection of duo limit groups associated with configuration homomorphisms of $s$ distinct rigid homomorphisms of $Rgd$, $Duo_1,\ldots,Duo_t$, and some global bound $b$, so that every duo family that is associated with a duo limit group $Duo$, that is associated with configuration homomorphisms of $s$ distinct rigid homomorphisms of $Rgd$, is covered by the given finite collection $Duo_1,\ldots,Duo_t$.
+There exists a finite collection of duo limit groups that are associated with configuration homomorphisms of $s$ distinct rigid homomorphisms of $Rgd$, $Duo_1,\ldots,Duo_t$, and some global bound $b$, so that every duo family that is associated with a duo limit group $Duo$, that is associated with configuration homomorphisms of $s$ distinct rigid homomorphisms of $Rgd$, is covered by the given finite collection $Duo_1,\ldots,Duo_t$.

 Furthermore, every duo family that is associated with an arbitrary duo limit group $Duo$, is covered by at most $b$ duo families that are associated with the given finite collection, $Duo_1,\ldots,Duo_t$. \endproclaim

 In this section we look for a partial generalization of theorem 1.2 to a general definable set.
-Given a definable set $L(p,q)$ we associate with it (canonically) a finite collection of graded limit groups (with respect to the parameter subgroup $<q>$).
+Given a definable set $L(p,q)$ we associate with it a finite collection of graded limit groups (with respect to the parameter subgroup $<q>$).
 A "generic" point in each of these graded limit groups is contained in the definable set $L(p,q)$, and given a value $q_0$ of the variables $q$ the (boundedly many) fibers that are associated with $q_0$ and the finite collection of graded limit groups, contain the projection $L(p,q_0)$ of the definable set $L(p,q)$.
-Later on we associate with this canonical collection of graded limit groups, a canonical collection of duo limit groups, and the obtained duo limit groups is the key tool in our classification of imaginaries.
+Later on we associate with this collection of graded limit groups, a collection of duo limit groups, and the obtained duo limit groups is the key tool in our classification of imaginaries.